msavin/Lamma/README.md

 });
 ```

-However, by integrating the two, you don't have to call that function over and over again.
+However, by integrating the two, you don't have to write this kind of logic over and over again.
 Between the `default` view, the `notFound` view, and the development mode errors, you can trust everything to work right.

 # What Do Parrots Have to Do With Lammas?